dart-archive/jnigen/README.md

 CMake and a standard C toolchain is required to build `package:jni` and C bindings generated by `jnigen`.

 It's recommended to have `clang-format` installed for formatting the generated C bindings.
 On Windows, it's part of LLVM installation.
 On most Linux distributions it is available as a separate package.
 On MacOS, it can be installed using Homebrew.

-## Overview
-This repository contains two packages: `package:jni` (support library) and `package:jnigen` (code generator).

-`package:jnigen` generates C bindings which call Java methods through JNI, and Dart bindings which call these C wrappers through FFI.

-The generated code relies on common infrastructure provided by `package:jni` support library.

-For building a description of Java API, it needs complete source code or JAR files of the corresponding library. `jnigen` can use either complete sources or compiled classes from JAR files to build this API description.
-These are to be provided in the configuration as `class_path` and `source_path` respectively.

-It's possible to generate Java code mirroring source layout with each class having a separate dart file, or all classes into a same dart file.

-C code is always generated into a directory with it's own build configuration.
-It's built as a separate dynamic library.

-As a proof-of-concept, pure dart bindings which do not require C code (apart from `package:jni` dependency) are supported.
-Trade-offs are listed at the end of this document.

 ## Configuration
 There are 2 ways to use `jnigen`: